Elon, North Carolina

 If that is the case, these would be guardian angels.
 The idea would be that churches have angels assigned to them.
 Next, we look at the context.
 Does that make sense in Revelation 1:19?
 No.

-Jesus did not write any letters to literal angels in the Bible.
-He did not rebuke them for someone else’s sin.
+John did not write a letter to a literal angel.
+Have you ever written a letter to a real angel?
+Jesus did not rebuke angels for the sins of Christians.
 When the Church of Ephesus sinned, He did not say to some heavenly angel, “I have this against you.
 I am going to judge you, if you do not repent.”
 That makes complete nonsense of the text.

 The word άγγελος simply means messenger and it can refer to a heavenly messenger but it can also refer to a human messenger (cf. Luke 7:24, 27; 9:51).
 Here, it has to refer to a human messenger or leader over the church, although some pastors are more angelic than others.